-Greetings from David, Marlene and Karissa Groves, or what we call Buffalo Groves Bloodhound Ranch!
+Greetings from David, Marlene and Karissa Groves, and what we call Buffalo Groves Bloodhound Ranch!

 We are here to help you learn about Bloodhounds - Bloodhound History, Bloodhound Health, Bloodhound Standards, Bloodhound Puppies, and so much more!